dhruvmanila/terminal-games/README.md

 ### Rules for the game

 - For each hand you can substitute only once and replay the hand only once.
-- " * " wildcard character can replace only the vowels (a, e, i, o, u)
+- " * " wildcard character can replace any of the vowels (a, e, i, o, u)
 - Wrong inputs will be denied and error message will be shown.
 - [y/n] inputs only take the letter "y" and "n"
 - By default the number of letters in a hand are seven.
 To change the number see *additional instructions.*
-- Letters from random words entered will be removed from the hand.
+- Letters entered randomly will be removed from the hand.

 ### Additional Instructions